bibimbop/pptools-openshift/README.md

 >  sudo apt-get install python3-flask python3-lxml python3-roman w3c-sgml-lib dwdiff

+The cssselect package is now available in Ubunto 15.04:

+>  sudo apt-get install python3-cssselect

+otherwise install it with pip:

+>  sudo pip3 install cssselect

-Additionally, some packages must be install through pip:
+Additionally, the following packages are not available and must be installed with pip:

->  sudo pip3 install flask-wtf cssselect
+>  sudo pip3 install flask-wtf tinycss

 To run the application, cd into wsgi, and run:

 >  ./pptools.py

 ### Installation on OpenShift